DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 >>> #model.test(database_test, threshold=4.0)

 .. note::
  For storage convenience, all predictions are stored in a HDF5 file.
-A converter from HDF5 to csv is provided in the ./tools directory
+A converter from HDF5 to csv is provided in the **tools** directory